ProDiCeT/Sepolia_ETH_transfer/README.md

 streamlit run ETH_sepolia_transfer.py

-Then open the local link shown in your terminal (usually http://localhost:8501).
+Then open the local link shown in your terminal (http://localhost:8501).
 ⚙️ Configuration

 The script connects to the Sepolia testnet using an Infura RPC endpoint: